leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 4.1 Compile the model.

-This necessary, becasue of all the chages we did to the PhysiCell custom.cpp code, the embedding module, and the physigym module.
+This necessary, because of all the changes we did to the PhysiCell custom.cpp code, the embedding module.
+And even the physigym python module is installed in editable mode (have a look at the pip install command in the Make file), the module has still to be built and installed once.
 ```bash
 make
 ```